 1. This Class includes all claims held or asserted by professionals retained pursuant to Code Section 327 for professional expenses to the extent entitled to priority under Section 507(a) (2), including without limitation, the "Professional Administrative Creditors" identified in Exhibit A. The Debtor shall pay the Allowed Claim in this Class in full, with interest at the rate of 4.25% per annum, as described in the Executive Summary Table.
+The Debtor's Counsel agreed accept less favorable treatment than required by the Code - payments over the first 12 months of the Plan instead of the Effective Date -- to facilitate the payment of the Dividends due Belletetes, Sequel and others on the 30th day following the Effective Date.
 For more information regarding this Class, reference should be made the Executive Summary Table, Exhibit A and the part of the Plan titled "Class 4: Professional Administrative Expense Class", which are incorporated into this Section by reference.